OrderN/CONQUEST-release/docs/input_tags.rst

     *default*: 1

 DeltaSCF.LocalExcitation (*boolean*)
-    Select an excitation localised on a group of atoms
+    Select an excitation localised on a group of atoms.
+When enabled, the ``cDFT.AtomGroups`` block and every atom-group block named within it are required; CONQUEST stops if any of these blocks is absent.
+At least one of ``DeltaSCF.HOMOLimit`` and ``DeltaSCF.LUMOLimit`` must be nonzero for the localised-excitation analysis to remain enabled.

     *default*: F